marcriehm/kubernetes-research/Objects.md

 * https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/

 *Pods* are the smallest application deployment objects in Kubernetes.
 Pods run on Nodes.
 Pods run in Docker and contain one (usually) or more *Containers*.
-Each Container contains a single Docker image.
+Each Container runs a single Docker image.
 Each Pod runs one instance of an application, for example a web application.
 Multiple Pods are used to scale horizontally.

 Generally Pods only have one Container in them.
 Occasionally two (or, rarely, more than two) Containers might